AlgyJr/ios_guides/Swift-Intermediate.md

 }
 ```

-This is more dangerous that explicit unwrapping, but useful when dealing with values that will only briefly be `nil`.
+This is more dangerous than explicit unwrapping, but useful when dealing with values that will only briefly be `nil`.

 ### Nil Coalescing